Toshiba shares dive after second earnings extension sought

 The extension would be the second after Toshiba postponed it a month ago to probe potential problems at Westinghouse.
 In early trading, Toshiba shares fell 4.8 percent to 204.6 yen, against the broader market's 0.2 percent decline.

 Toshiba is in talks with financial regulators for an extension, one of the sources told Reuters on Monday.
-The sources declined to be identified as they are not authorized to speak to media.
+The sources declined to be identified as they are not authorised to speak to media.

 It was not immediately clear what the disagreements with auditors were.